jonashackt/jonashackt.github.io/index.md

 ![jonas_hecht_ganzklein]({{ site.url }}/assets/jonas_hecht_ganzklein.jpg)

 I'am a [Spring Boot](https://projects.spring.io/spring-boot/) using guy, who loves [Ansible](https://www.ansible.com/) & is a CI/CD enthusiast.
-I currently build more & more with [Docker](https://www.docker.com/) & [Spring Cloud](http://projects.spring.io/spring-cloud/).
 And I always try to write practical & comprehensible blog posts (as you can see above :) ).

 I have been a SOA/Integration software architect & quit the job after successful implementing inside whole company.
 Why?
 Because those are just concepts & __culture eat's software architecture for breakfast!__